robsonrigatto/risk-calculator-python/README.md

 # How to test application

-- To test risk calculator, use a tools like Postman or use command below:
+- To test risk calculator, use a tool like Postman or use command below:

 ```json
 curl --location --request POST 'localhost:5000/risk/calculate' \